MicrosoftDocs/power-platform/power-platform/admin/view-service-health.md

 # View service health

-You can view service health informaiton for Dynamics 365 and Power Platform products in the Power Platform admin center.
+You can view service health information for Dynamics 365 and Power Platform products in the Power Platform admin center.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com) as a Dynamics 365 admin or Power Platform admin.
 1. In the navigation pane, select **Help + Support**.
 The **Help + support** page is displayed.